Eurasian Water Milfoil Control with ProcellaCOR FX

 Breaks down rapidly in water through sunlight and microbial action, with no meaningful carryover to following growing seasons.

-Safe for Your Lake, Your Family, and Your Fish
+A Clear Choice for Your Lake, Your Family, and Your Neighbours

 🏊